aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-tables/integrate-table-in-existing-pdf-document/_index.md

 ---
-title: Integrate Table with Data Sources In Existing PDF Document
+title: Integrate Table with Data Sources PDF
 linktitle: Integrate Table
 type: docs
 weight: 30
 url: /net/integrate-table/
 description: This article shows how to integrate PDF tables.
+Integrate Table with Database and determine if the table will split on the current page.
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"